 The CAAM Documentaries for Social Change Fund, supported by the John D. and Catherine T. MacArthur Foundation, offers grants for social issue documentary films that highlight Asian American narratives.
 This Fund will provide much needed resources to projects for research and development and in early production.

 CAAM has almost 40 years of experience in funding documentary work for public media and we have found that early seed funding is rare, but incredibly important in developing important work.
 We believe that these kinds of early funds can nurture a community of makers who are encouraged to take risks and explore topics that are unique and specific to the Asian American community.
 The early nature of this fund opens up support to filmmakers who do not already have broadcast in place, and can consider all options for distribution.

-The Fund will be open to all level of makers from emerging to veteran, however, the Fund will prioritize filmmakers from historically under-represented Asian American communities such as South and Southeast Asian, traditionally undeserved geographic areas like the South, as well as regions outside major metropolitan cities.
+The Fund will be open to all levels of makers from emerging to veteran, however, the Fund will prioritize filmmakers from historically under-represented Asian American communities such as South and Southeast Asian, traditionally underserved geographic areas like the South, as well as regions outside major metropolitan cities.

 This Fund will significantly support CAAM’s mission to advocate for Asian American stories and issues to be included in the national discourse and to codify our voices in the fabric of American society today.

-- Applicant must hold artistic, budgetary and editorial control and must own the copyright of the proposed project.
+- Applicants must hold artistic, budgetary and editorial control and must own the copyright of the proposed project.

-- Applicants must be 18 years of age, be citizens or legal residents of the United States or its territories.
+- Applicants must be 18 years of age.

 - All projects in development or early stages of production are prioritized.